 2. To have a high opinion of; to value or to honor: Wayne's neighbors are still admiring the way he was able to get all of his family members safely out of his house after it caught on fire.

-3. Respecting and approving of a person or his or her behavior: Jan has always admired Professor Grimes for her intellectual skills and her professionalism as a psychologist.
+3. To respect and approve of a person, or his or her behavior: Jan has always admired Professor Grimes for her intellectual skills and her professionalism as a psychologist.

-4. Finding someone or something attractive and pleasant to look at: Zeb's original paintings were admired by all of the viewers who went to the art exhibition.
+4. To find someone or something attractive and pleasant to look at: Zoe's original paintings were admired by all of the viewers who went to the art exhibition.